 Continue reading to learn more about malicious emails and how to avoid getting hacked through them.

-What Happens if You Open an Email From a Scammer?
+What Happens If You Open an Email From a Scammer?

-How To Avoid Getting Hacked Through Email
+How to Avoid Getting Hacked Through Email

 Some precautions you can take to avoid getting hacked through email include not clicking links or attachments, verifying the sender’s email address, spotting red flags and installing antivirus software.